 The toddler’s talk: Grin, giggles and goo:s

-As the baby starts understanding how senses and sounds are connected, their social skills usually go from 0-100 (almost).
-They’re interested in hearing what you say and you can often expect a nice reply in the shape of a grin, giggle or goo.
+As the baby starts to understand how senses and sounds are connected, their social skills usually go from 0-100 (almost).
+They’re interested in hearing what you have to say and you can often expect a nice reply in the shape of a grin, giggle or goo.

 “Da-das” and discovering (4-6 months)

 This period might be the most entertaining one yet.
-Your baby will most likely put on a show of laughing, mixing mimicking with making weird noises and playing with everything and everyone.
+Your baby will most likely put on a show of laughing, mimicking, making weird noises, and playing with everything and everyone.

 The big hobby: Discovery time

-The sharp eyesight, improved depth perception and strong senses make the baby a perfect explorer.
-Many babies search around for new things, examine all the details and test the limits (often by throwing the things around) during this period.
+Sharp eyesight, improved depth perception and strong senses make babies the perfect explorers.
+Many babies search for new things, examine all the details and test the limits (often by throwing said things around) during this period.

 The moves and grooves: Head up high

-It’s common that the baby can hold the head high (almost at least) and sit with a little help and support after the first six months.
+It’s common for your baby to be able to hold their head up (almost at least) and sit with just a little help and support after the first six months.
 During this time the baby will show more interest in moving around, while they’re exploring the world.